Alex Ekwueme

-Alexander Ifeanyichukwu Ekwueme (21 October 1932 – 19 November 2017) was a Nigerian politician who served as the first elected vice president of Nigeria from 1979 to 1983 during the Second Nigerian Republic under President Shehu Shagari as a member of the National Party of Nigeria.
+Alexander Ifeanyichukwu Ekwueme (21 October 1932 – 19 November 2017) was a Nigerian politician who served as the first elected vice president of Nigeria from 1979 to 1983 during the Second Nigerian Republic.
+He served under President Shehu Shagari as a member of the National Party of Nigeria.

-Personal life
+Education

 Alex Ekwueme was born to Igbo parents in Oko Town, in present day Anambra State on 21 October 1932.
-He died at 10:00pm on 19 November 2017 at a clinic in London.
-He had to be flown there after his relapse to a coma which he fell into as a result of his fall in his Enugu residence.

-Education

-Ekwueme started primary school at the St John's Anglican Central School, at Ekwulobia, then he proceeded to King's College, Lagos K College, Lagos.
-As an awardee of the Fulbright Scholarship in the United States of America (being one of the first Nigerians to gain the award), He attended the University of Washington where he earned bachelor's degree in Architecture and city planning.

-He obtained his master's degree in urban planning.
+Ekwueme started primary school at the St John's Anglican Central School, in Ekwulobia, then proceeded to King's College, Lagos.

+As an awardee of the Fulbright Scholarship in the United States of America (being one of the first Nigerians to gain the award), he attended the University of Washington where he earned bachelor's degrees in sociology and urban planning.
+He continued on to graduate school there, and earned a master's degree in urban planning as well.

 Dr. Ekwueme also earned degrees in sociology, history, philosophy and law from the University of London.
-He later proceeded to obtain a Ph.D. in Architecture from the University of Strathclyde, before gaining the BL (honours) degree from the Nigerian Law School.
+He later proceeded to obtain a Ph.D. in Architecture from the University of Strathclyde, before gaining BL (honours) degree from the Nigerian Law School.

 Early career

 Ekwueme was a distinguished architect.
 He started his professional career as an Assistant Architect with a Seattle-based firm, Leo A. Daly and Associates, and also with the London based firm Nickson and Partners.
 On his return to Nigeria, he joined ESSO West Africa, Lagos, overseeing the Construction and Maintenance department.

 He then went on to create a successful private business with his firm - Ekwueme Associates, Architects and Town Planners, the first indigenous architectural firm in Nigeria.

-His practice flourished with 16 offices spread all over Nigeria and was wound up in preparation for Ekwueme assuming office as the first executive vice president of Nigeria.
+His practice flourished with 16 offices across Nigeria, but was wound up in preparation for Ekwueme assuming office as the first executive vice president of Nigeria.
 Ekwueme had presided over the Nigerian Institute of Architects and the Architects Registration Council of Nigeria.

 He was chairman of the board of trustees of the Nigerian Institute of Architects.

 Before Ekwueme gained national and international limelight as the vice president of Nigeria in 1979, he was actively involved in the socio-economic development of his community.

 In addition to his many public service roles within his community, Ekwueme started an active Educational Trust Fund that has been responsible for sponsoring the education of several hundred youths to universities in Nigeria and abroad.

 Ekwueme was a member of the housing sub-committee of the Adebo Salaries and Wages Review Commission.
 He also served for many years on the board of the Anambra State Housing Development Authority On the national front.